End of slavery in France

 The origins of slavery in France can be traced back to the Merovingian dynasty in the 4th century.
 At least five Frankish queens during that period were former slaves: Ingund, Fredegund, Bilichild, Nanthild, and Balthild.
-Slavery continued under the Carolingian Empire.
+Slavery continued under the Carolingian Empire and was successively abolished by the French Republic amid the French Revolution.

 Background

 In 1198, the Trinitarians were founded, with the purpose of redeeming war captives.
 This was one of the earliest steps towards eliminating slavery in France.

-In 1315, Louis X published a decree abolishing slavery and proclaiming that "France signifies freedom", with the effect that any slave setting foot on French soil should be freed.
-However, limited cases of slavery continued until the 17th century in some of France's Mediterranean harbours in Provence, as well as until the 18th century in some of France's overseas territories.
+In 1315, Louis X published a decree, known as the Ordonnance royale du juillet, 1315 abolishing slavery and proclaiming that "France signifies freedom", with the effect that any slave setting foot on French soil should be freed.
+However, slavery continued until the 17th century in some of France's Mediterranean harbours in Provence, as well as until the 18th century in some of France's overseas territories.
 Most aspects of serfdom were also de facto abolished between 1315 and 1318.
 Louis X died two years after this event.
 In 1318, King Philip V abolished serfdom on his domain.